Wisconsin Laws: ATVs, Mopeds and Motorcycles

 ATV drivers in Wisconsin aren't required to have insurance, but moped and motorcycle drivers are.

 For insurance purposes, mopeds and motorcycles are treated the same.
-Like drivers of conventional automobiles, drivers of mopeds and motorcycles have to purchase liability coverage — which protects other drivers on the road from the cost of injuries you might cause.
+Like drivers of conventional automobiles, drivers of mopeds and motorcycles have to purchase liability coverage.
+It protects other drivers on the road from the cost of injuries you might cause.

 Motorcycle insurance rates can vary significantly, even within the same state, so we recommend comparing rates from several of the top companies before purchasing coverage.
 Often, comparing rates is one of the best ways to save money on motorcycle insurance.